samthebest/dump/sams-scala-tutorial/platonic-programming.md

 This is perhaps why Ruby, and especially Python, is becoming increasingly popular since they allow writing functions without containing scopes.

+# Applications in Advanced Languages

+TODO dependent-types, or

 # Other Links